h4duan/h4duan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am a PhD student in Computer Science at the University of Toronto, where I am fortunate to be advised by [Chris Maddison](https://www.cs.toronto.edu/~cmaddis/) and [Nicolas Papernot](https://www.papernot.fr/).
-My research goal is to develop intelligent systems that could perform complex reasoning in various fields of natural sciences.
+My research focuses on developing intelligent systems capable of complex reasoning in the natural sciences.
+Throughout my research, I have gained extensive experience across multiple stages of AI4Science systems, from data collection to model training and evaluation.
+Previously, I also worked on trustworthy machine learning and probabilistic methods.

-I am looking for collaborations and opportunities in both industry and academia.
-Please feel free to send me an email!
+I am actively seeking collaborations and opportunities in both industry and academia.
+Please feel free to reach out via email!